ktaylor63/southeast/site/content/national-wildlife-refuges/urban-initiative.md

 ## The Challenge

 With 80% of Americans living in cities, how do we connect urban America with our wild places, such as national wildlife refuges?
 How do we teach a new generation to love the land?
 How do we help children find inspiration in nature all around them?
-America will have much of their direct contact with nature while in an urban setting, thereby shaping the nation’s conservation values, ethics and priorities, and requiring the U.S. Fish and Wildlife Service (Service) to reach beyond our boundaries.
+America will have much of their direct contact with nature while in an urban setting, thereby shaping the nation’s conservation values, ethics and priorities, and requiring the U.S. Fish and Wildlife Service to reach beyond our boundaries.

 ## The Approach